 After the lighthouse, we took a short drive to downtown Cambridge.
 There is street and public parking available and the surround area is lined with a few shops and restaurants.

-For quick snacks and coffee, we stopped by Black Water (owned by the same chef, Patrick Fanning, as The High Spot Gastropub and also Stoked and Rock Lobstah).
+For quick snacks and coffee, we stopped by Black Water (now closed).
 Evan and Claire were especially fond of the homemade pop tarts.

 The Wine Bar on Race Street features a variety of wine, cheese, chocolate, and kitchen gifts along with table service for wine and liquor tastings, cheese boards, and desserts.
 I loved the hand-painted crab glasses and local pottery.